-- Fill the water tank with fresh water. - Drain the system by pumping it dry and flush with several tank fills of fresh water. - The system should now be sanitized and can be filled with fresh water.
+- Fill the water tank half full with fresh water and pour the mixture into the water tank.
+Top off the tank. - Activate the system and allow the water to run for about one minute at each faucet.
+Let the treated water stand for 4-6 hours. - Drain the system by pumping it dry and flush with several tank fills of fresh water. - The system should now be sanitized and can be filled with fresh water.
+If the chlorine smell is still strong, it should be flushed several more times with fresh water.